Meridian Review: Ontario’s Largest Credit Union vs the Big Banks

-Meridian has a wide range of personal chequing accounts to offer its members, with a few of them standing out as having particularly good value; the Pay As You Go, Limitless Chequing, and the Senior Chequing Account.
+Meridian has a wide range of personal chequing accounts to offer its members, with a few of them standing out as having excellent value; the Pay As You Go, Limitless Chequing, and the Senior Chequing Account.
 For a full list of Meridian personal banking products and services, be sure to check out their website.

-Meridian Savings Account
+Meridian Savings Accounts

 Meridian Credit Union Mortgages

 Meridian offers a variety of mortgages, both fixed and variable, to its members.
-They can even provide up to 3% cashback on some of their mortgage terms.
-I found Meridian mortgage rates to be competitive with most banks and credit unions.
-Applications can be completed in branch or started online, and you can also contact a mortgage specialist anytime you require assistance.
-Their mortgages come with the following prepayment options, making it easier for you to pay off your mortgage sooner.
+They can even provide up to 3% cash back on some of their mortgage terms.
+I found Meridian mortgage rates competitive with most banks and credit unions.
+Applications can be completed in a branch or started online, and you can also contact a mortgage specialist anytime you require assistance.
+Let’s take a closer look at the different mortgages you can get through Meridian.

 - Pay up to 20% as a lump sum payment each year, also without a penalty

 - You can choose to defer one monthly payment per calendar year

 Earlier, I mentioned that Meridian Credit Union had extended its reach through its online subsidiary, Motusbank, which is available to all Canadians outside of Quebec.
 I recently wrote an in-depth review of Motusbank, but for this article, I’ve listed a few of Motusbank’s current offers below (rates subject to change):

 Current Motusbank Offers

 - No-fee, high-interest savings account (current rate 2.10%)